AgentMC/Sao19/Translate/En/Part2.md

 "Well, Kirito-kun, I’d say you must be doing something about safety before increasing the power!"

-While they were having that conversation where there were more sacred words then normal ones, Ronnie managed to raise her hand.
+While they were having that conversation where there were more sacred words then normal ones, Ronye managed to raise her hand.

 "Ah, that .......
 Sorry, Kirito-senpai ..."